What Are Your Thoughts About the Writings of Anna Rountree?

 I have a family member who is into the writings of Anna Rountree.
 Have you ever heard of her, and what are your thoughts about her writings?

-Answer from Chelsea Weber, Randy’s executive assistant:
+Answer from Chelsea Dudley, Randy’s executive assistant:

 Though Randy has never heard of Anna Rountree, he was skeptical and suspicious because she claims to have spent a year in Heaven.
 He asked me to do some online research, and here is what I found out about her.

 Anna is not well known enough to have her work critiqued by well-known evangelicals.
 She is clearly part of the charismatic movement (here are two blogs Randy wrote about the Charismatic movement: blog one, blog two), but seems to be part of a radical offshoot she calls the “renewal movement.”
 I couldn’t find much about them, but she mentions Prophet Bob Jones many times in her writings.
 He also claimed to have gone to Heaven and back.
 I read quite a bit of her blog and listened to this interview of her.

 The thing that raises the biggest red flag for me is how little she uses Scripture.
 All of her writings are based off her experiences, her “visits to Heaven”, and rarely refer to Scripture.

 Here is what she says you should do if you receive a word from the Lord:

 1. Search the response your own spirit has toward the “word” before receiving it.

 2. If you have a witness in your own spirit that there is truth in the word, then do you just sit and wait for it to happen?
 No.

 3. You begin to pray that the Lord brings you clarity concerning the word.